 I’ll level with ya.
 Even if you’re not 100% sure if you have it configured correctly, it doesn’t mean Google Analytics “won’t work”.
 The only way to do it “completely wrong” is to not have it installed at all.
 Tweaking can happen at any time down the road.

 My goal for you today is simple: to start collecting data now.
-You can always Google how to make the most of Google Analytics later, or take my training, or ask a friend for help.
+You can always Google how to make the most of Google Analytics later or ask a friend for help.
 But trust me when I say this: no data is worse than some data.

 I don’t need Google Analytics because Facebook/JetPack/Squarespace/my sales team/my gut tell me how people use my website.